-One of many things I learned from Walter Dean Burnham during my years at MIT was the importance of voting turnout had on electoral outcome.
+One of many things I learned from Walter Dean Burnham during my years at MIT was the importance voting turnout had on electoral outcomes.
 Much of the history of electoral politics in the 20th century is of efforts to depress turnout.
 This wasn’t limited to just trying to disenfranchise people of color – as serious as those efforts were.

 But it also extended to efforts to suppress and undercount certain types of votes – those of people who lived in cities, for example.

 Though most Americans are inured to our screwy electoral system, this situation looks very strange to the rest of the world, to say the least, as the NY Times highlighted in a video and short post today, ‘It’s Like You Want to Stop People From Voting’: How U.S. Elections Look Abroad:

 Turnout this election is projected to be the highest in a century, and voters are doing everything they can to make their voices count.
 Waiting in line for hours (even if you’re the mayor).
 Voting in person despite the pandemic because you fear that your mail-in ballot could be one of the 1.02 million that might be discarded.
 And casting a ballot despite the potential that someone with a semiautomatic rifle will be watching you at your polling place.

 But, does voting have to be so … hard?